Diderot-Language/examples/fs3d/README.md

 This programs generates synthetic scalar 3D data on regular grids, and the grids have specific location and orientation in world space.
-The input arguments here make it easy to sample the same underlying function on grids with differing orientation, resolution, and shear.
+The input arguments here make it easy to sample the same underlying function on grids with differing orientation and resolution.
+Grid orientation is specified by the angle and axis of rotation.

 Assuming the directions at https://github.com/Diderot-Language/examples this program can be compiled with: